markand/molko/doc/docs/dev/ownership.md

 should not be modified.
 Finally, the field `text` is private and should not be touched by the user.

-## Memory handling in Molko's Adventure API
+## Memory handling in Molko's Engine API

 |             | Dynamic allocation?         | Notes                                                   |
 |-------------|-----------------------------|---------------------------------------------------------|